chaos-polymtl/lethe/doc/source/parameters/dem/floating_wall.rst

-Floating Walls
+Floating Wall
 -------------------
-Floating wall is a temporary (its start and end times are defined) flat wall, generally used for holding the particles during the filling and before the discharge stage.
+A floating wall is a temporary flat wall (its start and end times are defined), generally used for holding the particles during the filling and before the discharge stage.

 In this subsection, the information on floating walls is defined.
 First of all, the total ``number of floating walls`` is specified.
 Then for each floating wall, we should specify its ``normal vector``, a ``point on the wall``, ``start`` and ``end times``.